alperenduran/bitrise_ios/README.md

 ## Known Issues

 - [SOLVED] When current token changed by user, user should kill and relaunch the app to make the changes affect.
+- Unnecessary disclosure icon in the builds list.